darien-schettler/king-county-house-price-eda-and-model/README.md

 # A Notebook For Investigating and Creating Baseline Models For The King-Country Housing Dataset

-As the title suggests.
 This is a  notebook that utilizes basic machine learning and in-depth data exploration techniques to explore and create baseline models for, the dataset/competition *'House Sales in King-County'*. <br>The following is the information from Kaggle:<br><br>

 ```
 This dataset contains house sale prices for King County, which includes Seattle.